Paithan: Saint Jaganade Maharaj Temple

 Shri Santaji Jagnade (1624–1688) was one of fourteen cymbal players employed by Shri Tukaram Maharaja, a prominent Marathi Saint.
 Jagnade recorded several of Tukaram's Abhangs.
 He belonged to the Teli caste of oil producers[3] and is the only Saint from that caste.
 Jagnade was born and brought up in Sadumbare in the Maval tehsil in the Pune District.
 He was a Varkari, a vaishnav devotee of Lord Vitthal, who is supreme Lord Krishna Himself appearing as the King of Dwaraka.
 The address of his temple in Paithan is Shree Santaji Maharaj Tilven Teli Samaj Dharmshala, which is located close to Dashkriya Vidhi Paithan ghat, little easterly to Eknath Maharaj Mandir.
-The founders of this temple are Mr. Pralhadseth Sidlambe and Mr. Kedarnath Dadarao Sarje.
+The founders of this temple are Mr. Pralhadseth Sidlambe, Mr.Tulshidas Bhanudas Kharge and Mr. Kedarnath Dadarao Sarje.

 Jayakwadi Dam

-A major Embankment dam called the "Jayakwadi Dam" is located near Paithan, and is known for attracting a wide variety of resident and migratory birds.
+A major Embankment dam called the "Jayakwadi Dam" is located near Paithan, and is known for attracting a wide variety of resident and migratory birds which has been established as Jayakwadi Bird Sanctuary.
 This is the world's first dam made from soil.
 It has 27 gates.
-On 9 August 2006, Paithan experienced its worst flood in known history when the dam floodgates were opened because of heavy rainfall in the region.
+On 9 August 2006, Paithan experienced its worst flood in known history when the dam floodgates were opened because of heavy rainfall in the region, half of city was drawn in the water due to which many people migrated to othe places for few days.
+The Jayakwadi dam is filled by the flow of water coming from the Nashik division.
 Photography at this dam is banned and driving your vehicle up to the dam is not permitted.